ePages-de/epages-devportal/_posts/2019/2019-06-25-euruko-2019-conference-on-a-ship.md

 He announced Ruby3 to be launched in December 2020.
 The main novelty will be the static typing.
 But he let us know that he personally doesn't like it because it is not **DRY** (Don't Repeat Yourself).
-He's doing it as a split project to use whoever likes it.
+He's going to slit up the project into ruby and static typing, so everyone can use what they prefer.
 Personally I'm going to try to persuade my team to use it 😃.

 {% image_custom image="/assets/img/pages/blog/images/matz-euruko2019.jpg" width="40" lightbox %}

 [Hongli Lai](https://twitter.com/honglilai){:target="_blank"} presented us in **What causes Ruby memory bloat?** his solution to the problem of memory fragmentation.
-He mentioned the solution is easy, he applied at function to defragment the memory and showed an app with passed from occupy 230MB without solution to 60MB.
+He mentioned the solution is easy: he presented an easy solution in which he applied a function to defragment the memory.
+When applying this fuction to an app, the memory was reduced from 230 MB to 60 MB.
 The solution that he presented is [Fullstaqruby](https://fullstaqruby.org){:target="_blank"}.
 Even though still in beta, we should not lose sight of it.